tigellus/Markdown/4. Pulmonary Mechanical Ventilation/07. Pulmonary ABG/Pulmonary ABG.md

 # Acid Base Terminology

+* Arterial Blood Gas (ABG): Used to assess acid base balance of the arterial blood
-* Acid: Donates a hydrogen ion (H+)
+* Acid: Donates a hydrogen ion (H+)- pH 0-7
-* Base: Accepts a hydrogen ion (H+)
+* Base: Accepts a hydrogen ion (H+)- pH 7-14
 * pH: Negative logarithm of the hydrogen ion concentration
-* Arterial Blood Gas: Used to assess acid base
 * Mixed Venous Blood Gas:
  * Sampled from a Pulmonary Artery Catheter
  * Used to assess tissue oxygenation

 # Question 1
-What is Arterial Blood Gas used for?
+What is Arterial Blood Gas used for? --> was this taught in this section?
+General purpose of ABG doesn't seem to have been covered above

 [RIGHT] To assess acid base status and alveolar oxygenation [WRONG] To assess tissue oxygenation